Log In

 Share on Twitter

-3We Are Not Your Kind
+7We Are Not Your Kind

 "Nero Forte" is my favorite song of all time, but other than that, this album contains many interesting, good songs.

-6All Hope Is Gone (Special Edition)
+9All Hope Is Gone (Special Edition)

-11As Daylight Dies
+10As Daylight Dies

 This is another great Killswitch Engage album, most of the songs are memorable and replayable.
 The special edition also includes many songs that I love that weren't in the original edition.

-12The Way of the Fist
+13The Way of the Fist

-5FDP's Best album, I love many of the songs on here, although I really love the songs that I love on this album, so much of the rest of it feels boring, repetitive, and uninteresting, that's not to say that I don't absolutely love this album, which I obviously love this, all I'm saying is that it's far from perfect.
+5FDP's Best album, I love many of the songs on here, although I really love the songs that I love on this album, so much of the rest of it feels boring, repetitive, and uninteresting, that's not to say that I don't absolutely fucking love this album, which I obviously love this, all I'm saying is that it's far from perfect.

 14Vol 3: The Subliminal Verses (Australian Tour Edition)

 Slipknot's third album is definitely their most experimental, and most of the styles and techniques they experimented with turned out really well.
 Over all this album is really well done, and unique.
+With each song sounding distinct & very different from the last.

 15Killswitch Engage